 Wanda's Wyngling Ranch is Last Notch’s largest hatchery-- a large brick building that was once one of the town’s larger quarry ori farms on the edge of town.
 The ori farm fell into disrepair and nearly ruin after many years of slow decline after the land grew infertile and couldn’t even sustain enough scrubland to care for quarry oris.

 With the continual growth of Last Notch, the property was soon re-purposed into a hatchery with more stone and brick extensions added to match the original farm building.
 Stone sculpted from the nearby quarry now dots what was once ori pasture, serving as a massive playground for the wynglings to play on (and glide between in some cases).
 Fences surround the property to give the wyngling clear boundaries, and there are always quite a few hatchery nannies around to make sure naughty wynglings don’t go trying to sneak out to the quarry or other nearby ori farms.
 Lastly, the hatchery is known for its grand entrance, the path to the main building surrounded by imported bavilda horned trees, entwining their branches together to create quite the magnificent (and somewhat eerie) display.

-The Wyngling Ranch is still smaller than The Nook, as Last Notch, unlike Wynsiph, requires wynglings of age to move out of the hatchery once they are able to work and fend for themselves.
-They also have steeper adoption fees and protocols for their hatchery, with rigorous schedules for their wynglings and activities they must follow.
+The Wyngling Ranch is still smaller than The Nook of Wynsiph, and they have steeper adoption fees and protocols for their hatchery, with rigorous schedules for their wynglings and activities they must follow.
 There is actually a law that prohibits selling or throwing away unwanted eggs, and major jail time/heavy fees are applied to anyone caught doing so.
 Many unprepared parents end up needing to fork over a lot of coin to abandon them at the Wyngling Ranch.

 Home to the Gumbuckles!
 Mostly immediate family, although some extended family stay at times.
 This is also known as the biggest party house, as elaborate social gatherings of all the business owners come together and mingle.
 Many wild stories have rumored to have happened here.

 Gumbuckle manor is located in an isolated area in between the quarry and the largest ori ranch in Last Notch.

-Although the Gumbuckle's have their own private ori ranch, it's much smaller and exclusive to higher up.
-Their manor and surrounding area is thus always decorated with orison the property.
+Although the Gumbuckle's have their own private ori ranch, it's much smaller and exclusive to higher ups.
+Their manor and surrounding area is thus always decorated.